Cammisuli/gherkinizer/README.md

       Given a variable set to '1'
       When I increment the variable by '1'
       Then the variable should contain 2
+      And I do something else

     Scenario Outline: much more complex stufff
       Given a variable set to '<var>'
       When I increment the variable by '<increment>' Then the variable should contain <result>
+      But I do something else

       Examples:
         | var | increment | result |